5 Studies that Support Using Blue Light Therapy for Eczema

 But UV is dangerous, and blue light is not dangerous.
 Ultraviolet light causes cancer.
 You should only consider UV at the dermatologist’s office under supervision.

 Blue light has a couple of cautions that come with it, but it’s mostly safe.
-Don’t stare at blue light, because it shuts down melatonin production.
-The same mechanism keeps you up at night after using the phone or watching TV.

 Doctors use UVB (ultraviolet B) to treat a number of skin diseases.
 UVB contains the wavelengths that trigger the production of vitamin D when you’re out in the sun.
-While UVB is safer than ultraviolet A (UVA), it’s not without its dangers.
-UVB can burn you, causing more harm than good.

 What is the Advantage of Doing Eczema Light Therapy at Home?